 The answer to this one is their anatomy and physiology.
 Cats are built to be fantastic jumpers.

-They have low body weight, strong muscles, and most, importantly, strong bones.
+They have low body weight, powerful muscles, and most, importantly, strong bones.
 They have amazing strength in their hind legs and they use that to propel themselves into the air, reaching these unbelievable heights.

 Why can cats jump so high?